simonsmith/cypress-image-snapshot/README.md

 ### Preventing failures

+By default tests will fail when a snapshot fails to match.
 Run Cypress with `--env failOnSnapshotDiff=false` in order to prevent test failures when an image diff does not pass.

 ### Requiring snapshots to be present